EDUCBA

 • Unlike a normal job wherein people must meet a fixed number of hours, the members of these schemes enjoy the freedom to function at their speed.

-• The earliest members can earn high returns by adding fresh recruits, which in turn bring in more people to the business resulting in more profits.
+• The earliest members can earn high returns by adding fresh recruits and bringing in more people to the business resulting in more profits.

 Disadvantages of Pyramid Scheme